 It is made of two distinct parallel cable-stayed bridges, a deck in each direction, each 440 metres in total length, a central span of 220 metres, and two lateral spans of 110 metres.
 Each deck is supported by two steel towers measuring 110 metres at their maximum height, with a diapason shape.

-width of the viaduct

-total length

-length of the central span

-height of towers
+440 m total length 220 m length of the central span 110 m height of towers

-ITALY

-total length of the viaduct

 Rosario-Victoria Motorway Bridge